Is AquaTru NSF certified?

 View NSF listingAquaTru Carafe

-AquaTru Carafe (4-stage Countertop with 64oz Glass Pitcher) — the smaller-format countertop variant
+AquaTru Carafe (4-stage Countertop with 64oz Glass Pitcher) — the smaller countertop variant

 Standards held